cellgeni/GBM-stuff/README.md

-# GBM-QC
+# GBM-stuff
-Storing the scripts for use in GBM QC
+Storing the scripts for use in the GBM project